mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 ---

 I am a Clinical Associate Professor of Computer Science at New York University.
-In fall of 2021, I am teaching Introduction to Computer Progamming (in Python) and co-teaching Data Managment and Analysis.
+In fall of 2021, I am teaching _Introduction to Computer Progamming_ (in Python) and co-teaching _Data Managment and Analysis_.

 I am a teacher and scholar whose career has focused on research in the areas of data science, artifical intelligence, machine learning,